gbouras13/plassembler/README.md

 Other Future Directions
 ------
 At the moment, plassembler is designed for users with hybrid ONT long read and matching short read data.
 However, with the new Kit 14 chemistry, ONT long reads may be accurate enough that short read sequencing is not required to polish bacterial assemblies.
+However, no work has yet been done regarding the recovery of small plasmids - it is possible that Kit 14 chemistries may miss these, much like R9.4.1 chemistries, therefore necessitating short reads for plasmid recovery.

-Other approaches may be more appropriate for Kit 14 long read only assemblies - see https://twitter.com/rrwick/status/1548926644085108738?cxt=HHwWhMClvfCk8v4qAAAA.
-This is not supported at the moment but may be in the future when I get some data.
+Further, other approaches may be more appropriate for Kit 14 long read only assemblies - see this [tweet](https://twitter.com/rrwick/status/1548926644085108738?cxt=HHwWhMClvfCk8v4qAAAA).

 Citations
 -----